blake-regalia/gulp-soda.js/README.md

         },
     },

-    domain: {
+    inputs: {
-        // maps sub-directories to their recipe-list-type, i.e., their 'flavor'
+        // maps source directories to their transformation targets
-        //   each key is the name of a directory within the source directory
+        //   each key is the name of a subdirectory within the source directory (e.g., ./lib/*/)
         //   each value is either a:
-        //       string that specifies which 'flavor' describes this target
+        //       string that specifies which 'target' to use for this directory
         //       or an array of those strings to specify multiple outputs
         // e.g. :
         // webapp: 'bundle',
-        //   the range target string may contain a colon `:` to indicate different output dirs
+        //   OR, the target string may contain a colon `:` to manually specify the output dir(s)
         // e.g.:
-        // main: ['es5: dist.es5', 'es6: dist.es6'],
+        // main: ['debug: dist.debug', 'production: dist.min'],
     },

-    range: {
+    targets: {
-        // associates recipes to 'flavors'
+        // defines transformations by combining recipes
-        //   each key is the name of a 'flavor' to use in the `domain` hash
+        //   each key is the name of a 'target'
-        //   each value is an array of recipes to associate with this flavor
+        //   each value is an array of recipes to associate with this target
         // e.g.:
-        // es5: ['transpile', 'develop: transpile'],
+        // debug: ['copy', 'develop: copy'],
         //   the `:` denotes a space-delimited list of recipes to pass as dependencies
-        //   you can make empty recipes by using square brackets[] around the recipe name
+        //   you can make pseudo-targets by using square brackets[] around the name
         // e.g.:
         // bundle: [ '[all]: less jade browserify', 'less', ... ],
         //   which is useful for creating tasks that simply run their dependencies },

     options: {
-        // passes options to recipes via their `this.options`
+        // passes options to recipes via `this.options`
         //   each key is a task-pattern that specifies which recipe(s) to give options to
         //   each value is an object whose keys will be made available to the recipe under `this.options` '*': {